-- Send letters or emails to all the 'specific consultation bodies' (statutory consultees) and to all the other organisations listed in section 2 above; - Send an email or letter to all those who made representations during previous consultations on the District Plan; - A translation service is available to those for whom English is a second language.
+- Provide paper copies of a Schedule of Focused Amendments to view at the district's libraries (including the mobile library); help points13; District Council offices (Main and Planning Receptions); and Town and Parish Council offices; - Send letters or emails to all the 'specific consultation bodies' (statutory consultees) and to all the other organisations listed in section 2 above; - Send an email or letter to all those who made representations during previous consultations on the District Plan; - A translation service is available to those for whom English is a second language.

 Comments must be submitted in writing and cannot be accepted as anonymous.
 All information received is public information (subject to the Data Protection Act).
 Comments can be submitted via the website, email or by post.
 A response form will be made available.
-The Council's contact details are available on the website and in the District Plan Pre-Submission Draft.
+The Council's contact details are available on the website and in the Focused Amendments to the District Plan Pre-Submission Draft.